60th United States Colored Infantry Regiment

-The 60th United States Colored Infantry was a U.S.C.T. infantry regiment in the Union Army during the American Civil War.
-The regiment was composed of African American enlisted men commanded by white officers and was authorized by the Bureau of Colored Troops which was created by the United States War Department on May 22, 1863.
+The 60th United States Colored Infantry was a regiment of African-American troops from Iowa that served in the Union Army during the American Civil War.

 Service

-The 60th U.S. Colored Infantry was organized from the 1st Iowa Infantry (colored) in March 1864 and served in various garrison duties in the Department of Arkansas assigned to the VII Corps (Union Army) for its entire service.
+The 60th U.S. Colored Infantry was organized from the 1st Iowa Volunteer Infantry Regiment (African Descent), a unit that had been recruited in the fall of 1863 at Keokuk, Iowa.
+In March 1864 the regiment was renamed as the 60th Infantry, United States Colored Troops, and served in various garrison duties in the Department of Arkansas assigned to the VII Corps (Union Army) for its entire service.

-On July 26, 1864, near Wallace's Ferry in Arkansas, elements of the 60th and 56th Colored Infantry regiments and Battery E of the 2nd U.S. Colored Artillery were attacked by a superior force of Confederate cavalry commanded by Col. Archibald S. Dobbins.
+On July 26, 1864, near Wallace's Ferry on Big Creek, in the vicinity of Helena, Arkansas, elements of the 60th and 56th Colored Infantry regiments and Battery E of the 2nd U.S. Colored Artillery were attacked by a superior force of Confederate cavalry commanded by Col. Archibald S. Dobbins.
 Supported by about 150 men from the 15th Illinois Cavalry the infantry regiments organized a fighting retreat and at a crucial moment in the battle made a counter charge into the enemy line.
 The Union regiments made their way back to Helena.
-The 60th Regiment did not report any casualties from the battle but Union casualties in the other units were 19 killed, 40 wounded, and 4 missing.
-Confederate losses are unknown.
+One officer and one enlisted man of the 60th regiment were killed in this battle, and one soldier was wounded.

 The 60th U.S. Colored Regiment was mustered out of service on October 15, 1865.